 After arriving in Catania and fighting dreaded jet-lag, we had a quick shower and hit the town to see the famous fish market.
 We took a stroll through the market and had dinner at the restaurant Mm!!, which artfully prepared fresh seafood in every way imaginable: raw, grilled and fried.

-Head to the Mountains: Mount Etna
+Stop #2: Head to Mount Etna

 While Catania is filled with raw energy and excitement, once we were well fed, we were itching to head to the quieter region of Mount Etna to continue our wine and food exploration.

 Our first transformative breakfast experience happened at Tenuta di Fessina, a boutique agriturismo, and winery owned by winemaker and proprietor, Sylvia Maestrelli.
-She bought the land back in 2007 from 18 families who previously owned it and started her organic vineyard that produces 90,000 bottles per year with eight different varietals.
+She bought the land back in 2007 after 18 families who previously owned it and started her organic vineyard that produces 90,000 bottles per year with eight different varietals.
 Her winemaking philosophy is simple: she wanted to produce feminine, crisp wine that was complex.
 After our private tasting on the property, we agreed that she achieved that and then some.

 During our stay at Tenuta di Fessina, we also made a trip to Planeta Winery in Etna run by Hungarian winemaker Patricia Toth, who is truly Sicilian in spirit.
 The vineyard spans 10.8 hectares and began its first production in 2009.
 Toth came to the property where she was dedicated to her pursuit of volcanic-style winemaking.